capitano-futuro/hello-world/README.md

 Do you think talking about social issues in Monero will detract from your findings?

 I don't think so.
 People finding their own transactions here is all the validation that I want.
 On the contrary, I think having an honest discussion with new users about how crypto communities can be psychologically manipulative is very important.

+REDDIT

+Monero "BADCACA" deanonymization project.
+Daily list of 100 Monero users and their porn habits.
+Are you on it?
+TLDR
+Monero was never a real privacy coin.
+Multiple problems that Ciphertrace is currently exploiting were reported to Monero project in 2016 and remain unfixed since.
+To draw attention to the issue we will publish transactions, IP addresses and porn preferences of 100 "lucky" Monero users every day.

+Why is there a gaggle of angry redditors responding to BADCACA posts?
+Why are moderators so desperate to remove this list?
+Because they care about your privacy lol.
+Ok, really they just want to sell you their Monero, and "Our privacy coin is so private that an Internet rando knows what porn you download" doesn't really sell Monero.

+Have more questions?
+Visit Monero BADCACA website for full FAQ